Tuxtla Gutiérrez: History

-In the 1990s, Mexicana airlines stopped service to Tuxtla, and a major crash killing nineteen persons led to protests and the reinstatement of service to the city by Mexicana in 2000.
-In 2011, the government of Guatemala announced that it would open a consulate in the city to support its nationals who cross through Mexican territory or reside here.
+In the 1990s, Mexicana Airlines stopped service to Tuxtla, and a major crash killing nineteen people led to protests and the reinstatement of service to the city by Mexicana in 2000.
+In 2011, the government of Guatemala announced that it would open a consulate in the city to support its nationals who cross through Mexican territory or reside there.
 The government noted the problems that many Guatemalans, especially those who enter Mexico illegally, have had in the country.
 A tractor trailer with 219 illegal immigrants was stopped in the municipality in early 2011.
-Most were Guatemalan and almost all from Central America but there were also people from Sri Lanka and Nepal.
+Most were Guatemalan and almost all from Central America, but there were also people from Sri Lanka and Nepal.
 The migrants were detected by using portable X-ray on the passing truck.

 The city

 Tuxtla is the largest and most developed city in the state of Chiapas, and has an accelerated population growth rate.
 It is clean and mainly business oriented.
 The city has wide busy avenues, filled with cars, taxis, and buses.
 Shopping ranges from modern commercial plazas and malls to popular markets and open air tianguis.

 In 2011, the city was the first in Mexico to be certified as a "safe city" by the federal government and the Karolinska Institute in Stockholm due to its very low crime rate, crime prevention programs and other factors.
 According to the Financial Times and FDi magazine, Tuxtla is one of a number of cities worldwide considered to be "cities of the future."
 It was evaluated based on its economic potential, human resources, cost-benefit ratio, quality of life, infrastructure and business environment.